 - Pain medication.
 Over-the-counter pain relievers (such as acetaminophen) and anti-inflammatory medications (NSAIDs, such as ibuprofen or naproxen) may be recommended for mild to moderate pain relief.
 Prescription medications such as muscle relaxants or narcotic painkillers may be used during episodes of severe, acute pain.
 These medications must be used with caution, as they are highly addictive and can cause severe side effects.

 - Manual manipulation.
-Manual manipulation provided by a chiropractor, osteopathic doctor, or other qualified health professionals can be highly effective if sacroiliac joint pain is caused by too little motion.
-This therapy consists of physical adjustments applied to the hips SI joint, and lower back region with the goal of reducing joint fixation and muscle tension, and restoring normal range of motion.
+Manual manipulation provided by a chiropractor, osteopathic doctor, or other qualified health professional can be highly effective if sacroiliac joint pain is caused by too little motion (hypomobility).
+This therapy consists of manual procedures applied to the SI joint and lower back region with the goal of reducing joint fixation and muscle tension, and restoring normal range of motion.1

 - Supports or braces.
 When the SI joint is too loose (hypermobile), a pelvic brace can be wrapped around the waist and pulled snugly to stabilize the area.
 A pelvic brace is about the size of a wide belt and can be helpful when the joint is inflamed and painful.